Is Cloudflare Inc. (NET) a Keeper?

 Truist gave a rating of “Buy” to NET, setting the target price at $110 in the report published on March 24th of the current year.

-After a stumble in the market that brought NET to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 3.46% of gains for the given period.
+After a stumble in the market that brought NET to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -1.33% of loss for the given period.

 Insider Trading